 These well-intentioned warnings can be effective deterrents, but many teens and young adults will still get into trouble on Mischief Night.
 When this happens, parents may need to turn to a knowledgeable criminal defense lawyer for legal guidance.

-Contact the South Jersey Criminal Lawyers at the Law Offices of Robert N. Agre for Legal Help
+Contact the South Jersey Criminal Lawyers at the Law Offices of Agre & St. John for Legal Help

-If you or your child have been charged with a crime, the South Jersey criminal lawyers at the Law Offices of Robert N. Agre can offer you sound legal guidance and representation.
+If you or your child have been charged with a crime, the South Jersey criminal lawyers at the Law Offices of Agre & St. John can offer you sound legal guidance and representation.
 For a confidential consultation, complete our online contact form or call 856-428-7797.
 Our Haddonfield, New Jersey office helps clients in South Jersey, including the areas of Burlington County, Camden County, Gloucester County, and Salem County.